ff0000-ad-tech/wp-creative-server/README.md

 Webpack - Creative Server
 ===============
 #### Interface for concurrent webpack process management
+- 1-to-many size/index paradigm
-- watch states
+- watch states for each
-- production bundles
+- production bundles for each

 #### Local server for navigating and rendering output in-browser